oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>day</td>
-<td>Returns the day of the month for a given date.
-The first day of the month is 1.
+<td>Returns the day of the month for a given date..
 </td>
 </tr>

 <tr>
 <td>hour</td>
-<td>Returns the hour of day, for a given date, as a number from 0 (12AM) to 23 (11PM).
+<td>Returns the hour of day for a given date, as a number from 0 (12AM) to 23 (11PM).
 </td>
 </tr>

 <tr>
 <td>minute</td>
-<td>Returns the minute within the hour, for a given date, as a number from 0 to 59.
+<td>Returns the minute within the hour for a given date, as a number from 0 to 59.
 </td>
 </tr>

 <tr>
 <td>second</td>
-<td>Returns the milliseconds within the second, for a given date.
+<td>Returns the seconds within the minute for a given date, a number from 0 to 59.
 </td>
 </tr>

 <tr>
 <td>addDays</td>
-<td>Returns the result from adding the number of days to a given date.
+<td>Returns the result from adding a number of days to a date.
 </td>
 </tr>